KrikTze/LAPDCrimes/README.md

 Project01 - M149

 Name: Krikor
 Surname: Tzevachirian
 AM: 7115112400005

-Introduction:
+## Introduction:
+Most of the objectives required have been completed.
+The webapp supports authentication and authorization.
+10/12 queries are successfully executed.

-CrimesDB Schema:
+## CrimesDB Schema:
 ![Untitled](https://github.com/user-attachments/assets/7265a9bf-c37f-4ab8-8f76-2cdcbc928aba)
 The csv has been broken down to the following 11 tables